ScottTorzewski/BioSignal-PCB-System/Engineering Design Document/Engineering Design Document.md

 Fluorescence: The process where a substance absorbs light of one color and then immediately gives off light of a different color which has a longer wavelength.
 For example, a molecule might absorb blue light but emit green light.

 Stokes shift: The difference in wavelength between the light a substance absorbs and the fluorescent light it emits.
 A larger Stokes shift makes it easier for a detector to distinguish the emitted fluorescent light from the exciting light.

 Analyte: A substance or chemical component in a sample that is the subject of a chemical analysis.
-It isthe specific thing you are looking for and measuring in an experiment.
+It is the specific thing you are looking for and measuring in an experiment.

-Molecular Extinction Coefficient:
+Molecular Extinction Coefficient: The measure of how stongly a substance absorbs light at a particular wavelength which determines the brightness of the fluorophore.

+Quantum Yield: The efficiency of the fluorescence process defined as the ratio of the number of photons emitted to the number of photons absorbed.

 ### Electrical
-Spectrometer
+Fluorometer: A fluorescence spectrometer instrument that measures the fluorescent light properties of a sample.

 ## Background